uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 Assign Discussion Administration Roles
 *************************************************

 You can designate a team of people to help you run course discussions.
+Team members who have a discussion administration role have additional options for working with posts, responses, and comments.

+..
+The following paragraph applies to the edX mobile app for Open edX (with discussions)
+..
+Alison, DOC-1815, June 2015

+.. only:: Open_edX

+  .. note:: The additional options for discussion administration are only
+    available when team members work in a web browser.
+The edX mobile app does not currently offer the additional options.

-.. note:: The course team that you set up in Studio (or the course staff and instructors you add on the Instructor Dashboard) are not automatically granted discussion administration roles.
+.. important:: The course team that you set up in Studio (or the course staff and instructors you add on the Instructor Dashboard) are not automatically granted discussion administration roles.

  Discussion administration roles must be explicitly granted to members of the course team for them to moderate or administer course discussions.
-The course author, team members with Admin access (Studio), and Instructors (Instructor Dashboard) can grant discussion administration roles.
+The course author and team members with Admin access (Studio) or Instructors (LMS Instructor Dashboard) can grant discussion administration roles.

 Different options for working with discussions are available through the following roles.

-* *Discussion moderators* can edit and delete messages at any level, review messages flagged for misuse, close and reopen posts, pin posts, and endorse responses.
+* Discussion moderators can edit and delete messages at any level, review messages flagged for misuse, close and reopen posts, pin posts, and endorse responses.

   Posts made by moderators are marked as "By: Staff" in the list of posts.
 Responses and comments made by moderators have a colored "Staff" identifier.
 This role is often given to course team members who already have the Course Staff role.

-.. removed this clause from 1st sentence per JAAkana and MHoeber: , and, if the
-.. course is cohorted, see posts from all cohorts

-* *Discussion community TAs* have the same options for working with discussions as moderators.
+* Discussion community TAs have the same options for working with discussions as moderators.

   Posts made by community TAs are marked as "By: Community TA" in the list of posts on the **Discussion** page.
 Responses and comments made by community TAs have a colored "Community TA" identifier.
 This role is often given to students.

-..
-I put this comment in to make the formatting of this bulleted list consistent when output using the sphinx template

-* *Discussion admins* have the same options for working with discussions as moderators, and their posts, responses, and comments have the same "Staff" identifiers.
+* Discussion admins have the same options for working with discussions as moderators, and their posts, responses, and comments have the same "Staff" identifiers.
+In addition, they can grant the discussion moderator and community TA roles to other members of the community.

   This role can be reserved for assignment to course team members who have the Instructor role only: the discussion admins can then both moderate discussions and give other users these discussion management roles whenever necessary.

 Before you can assign roles to your discussion team, you need their email addresses or usernames.